corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/get-started/tutorials/build-basic-cordapp/basic-cordapp-flows.md

 * `appleDescription` - Relevant information, such as the type of apple.
 Use type `String`.
 * `weight` - The weight of the apples.
 Use type `int`.

-Though you don't need a notary in a single-party flow, all standard flows include a notary.
-You can add one to this flow, although it won't do anything in your transaction.
+Though you do not need a notary in a single-party flow, all standard flows include a notary.
+You can add one to this flow, although it will not do anything in your transaction.

 #### Check your work